ipfs-inactive/blog/content/post/093-ipfs-pinning-summit-recap.md

 The IPFS Pinning Summit brought together 100+ participants for product demos, deep-dives into ecosystem progress, and lightning talks on new tools.
 Talks dived into how infra providers could tune their services to enhance growing verticals like video, gaming, or browsers - or how they might offer new, specialized products for private networks, access control layers, or network introspection.

 Presentations also explored new opportunities related to the upcoming Filecoin Network launch - which adds an incentive layer to distributed data storage in IPFS.
-Filecoin Leads **Pooja Shah** and **Juan Benet** shared a number of new ways to integrate Filecoin to augment and enhance existing web3 infrastructure - like using Textile's Powergate to create Filecoin-backed IPFS Pinning Services.
-[Watch the video](https://www.youtube.com/watch?v=Q0oe6i7d1u4).
+Filecoin Leads **Pooja Shah** and **Juan Benet** [shared a number of new ways to integrate Filecoin](https://www.youtube.com/watch?v=Q0oe6i7d1u4) to augment and enhance existing web3 infrastructure - like using Textile's Powergate to create Filecoin-backed IPFS Pinning Services.

 {{< youtube aiOTSkz_6aY >}}
 <br />